 Aggression is defined as any behavior that is hostile, destructive, and possibly violent.
 This term refers to a wide variety of behaviors that can result in physical and psychological harm to oneself, others, or objects in the environment around them.
 While aggression can be a common behavior during childhood and adolescence, it is also a behavior that is associated with many different mental health disorders.
 In fact, verbal and physical aggression are often the first signs of childhood disorders such as conduct disorder and oppositional defiant disorder, both of which occur in 6 to 10% of this population, according to the American Psychiatric Association.
 Additionally, those who have an onset of aggressive behaviors in childhood, rather than adolescence, are often more likely to display more severe, persistent, and violent antisocial behaviors.
 These are only some of the reasons why aggressive behavior in children and adolescents needs to be identified and treated as soon as possible.

 Aggressive behaviors can vary greatly from emotional regulation problems to severe, manipulative behaviors.
 Additionally, they can occur in a number of different ways including mentally, physically, or verbally.
 Aggressive behaviors can include behaviors such as physically pushing or hitting someone, arguing, engaging in physical fights, and bullying.
 It should be noted that aggressive behaviors are not all physical, behaviors such as starting rumors, excluding others, and arguing can be just as damaging.
+Fortunately, the treatment facility at Millcreek Behavioral Health, located in Arkansas, provides aggression treatment.

 Causes for Aggressive Behavior